willymcallister/willymcallister.github.io/_articles/basic-quantities.md

 $\text{power} = \dfrac{\text dU}{\text dt}$

 An electric circuit is capable of transferring power.
-That's the warmth you feel when you put your hand near a lightbulb.
+That's the warmth you feel when you put your hand near a light bulb.
 Current is the rate of flow of charge, and voltage measures the energy transferred per unit of charge.
 We can insert these definitions into the equation for power:

 $\text{power} = \dfrac{\text dU}{\text dt} = \dfrac{\text dU}{\text dq} \cdot \dfrac{\text dq}{\text dt} = v \,i $